-The NPM device is controlled via a custom Command Set.
-Once communications has been established with the device, the user can interact with it by sending commands to it from a computer using a (1) terminal interface such as Tera Term or (2) custom interface software such as a GUI application.
+The NPM3100 device is configured and controlled via a custom Command Set.
+Users can interact with a NPM3100E device through commands issued from a computer using (1) a terminal interface application such as Tera Term Pro or (2) custom interface software interface such as a GUI application.
 A software interface, such as a GUI, uses the same Command Set that the user can enter directly in a terminal window.

-However, a software application may make controlling the device and displaying data faster and easier.
-For example, graphical data, such as pulse height spectra, may be automatically and instantly plotted.
-Using a terminal interface, a user can copy graphical data from the terminal window and plot it using an application such as Excel, but, clearly, this is more laborious.
-A detailed description of all device commands is found in section 7, The Device Command Set.
+A detailed description of all device commands is found in 7.
+Device Command Set.

-The Command Set interacts with the NPM in three primary ways:
+The Command Set interacts with the NPM in two primary ways:

-- 1. Controlling the device. - 2.
-Configuring or 'writing' device operational parameters. - 3.
-Reading device operational parameters or device data.
+- 1. Configuring or controlling the NPM by 'writing' device operational parameters. - 2.
+Querying or reading device operational parameters or device data.

-6.1 Interactive versus Automatic Operation
+6.1 Interactive versus Autonomous Operation

-Generally, the NPM may be operated either interactively or automatically.
+Generally, the NPM may be operated either interactively or autonomously.
 During interactive operation, a user will send commands to the NPM to configure, control or read information from it.
 Interactive operation is possible using a terminal interface or custom interface software, and presumes the use of a computer.

-Or a user will operate the NPM automatically.
-Automatic operation of the NPM is possible by using automatic custom interface software or hardware; or by configuring the NPM to operate automatically on its own, without any external control.
-A computer with automatic interface software would be able to operate the NPM and cause it perform in a prescribed way.
-This automatic control, is also possible using custom hardware.
-For example, Quaesta offers a hardware data logger (model DL2100) that controls up to 16 NPM3200 devices.
-This data logger will manage NPM configuration settings, automatically download and store data from NPMs, and perform other functions.
-However, the NPM, itself, can also be configured to operate automatically, on its own, without external control.
-A good example, is the data logging function.
+A user may also configure the NPM to operate autonomously, without only power required.

+Autonomous operation is often used in Unattended or Remote monitoring.
+If the NPM is selected with the Datalogging option, the NPM can be configured to periodically sample and record neutron counts, external TTL pulses (if using the NPM3100U device), Temperature and Humidity, and Pulse Height spectrums.
+The periodic recording of the Pulse Heigh spectrums allows the detector system health to be monitored.
 Once the NPM is fully configured, it need not be connected to a computer or external hardware device.
 The NPM only requires power, and it will log data according to its instructions.
 Logged data can be stored on SD Card(s) for later retrieval, and the device can operate independently in this fashion for an indefinite period of time.

+Autonomous operation of the Detector system to which the NPM is attached can also be implemented through custom interface software or hardware which periodically queries or controls the NPM.
+For example, Quaesta offers a hardware data logger (model DL2100) that controls up to 16 Quaesta NPM devices.
+This data logger will manage NPM configuration settings, automatically download and store data from NPMs, transmit data via telemetry, and perform other functions.